lu7did/PixiePi/README.md

      - Rotary encoder
      - LCD 16x2 display
      - USB soundcard (optional)

+# Other packages

+In general the hardware can be used to implement modulation modes proposed by the [rpitx package](https://github.com/F5OEO/rpitx).
+In some cases the RF chain after the Raspberry Pi needs to be activated, the hardware on this project uses the GPIO19 line as the PTT, some external mean to activate or deactivate this line needs to be used.

 #  Work in progress, this code set is not yet functional